FLStepCode/FPGA-multicore-soft-CPU/README.md

 To reset the contents of all of the PMUs you have to reset the whole design (async negative reset).

+Check out [this](https://zipcpu.com/blog/2021/08/14/axiperf.html) ZipCPU for more info about the principles of event-based performance measurement.

 # HDL design insights

 ### NoC